Yandex Cloud

 CMD echo "Hi, I'm inside"

-1. Get the ID of the previously created registry and write it to the variable:
+1. Get the ID of the previously created registry and save it to a variable:

 Bash